puppetlabs/puppetlabs-stdlib/README.markdown

 validate_slength
 ----------------
 Validate that the first argument is a string (or an array of strings), and less/equal to than the length of the second argument.
-It fails if the first argument is not a string or array of strings, and if arg 2 is not convertable to a number.
+An optional third parameter can be given a the minimum length.
+It fails if the first argument is not a string or array of strings, and if arg 2 and arg 3 are not convertable to a number.

 The following values will pass:

     validate_slength("discombobulate",17)
     validate_slength(["discombobulate","moo"],17)
+    validate_slength(["discombobulate","moo"],17,3)

 The following values will not:

     validate_slength("discombobulate",1)
     validate_slength(["discombobulate","thermometer"],5)
+    validate_slength(["discombobulate","moo"],17,10)

 - *Type*: statement